phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 #### Filling in the Blanks

 We still need to fill in the paths we marked as `todo!` above.
-Since we already started with the kernel binary earlier using the `env!()` builtin, we can now use it as a reference point for determining all the others:
+Like with the kernel binary, we can also use the `env!()` builtin for this, since another environment variable can also be used as a reference point for determining the filenames for the disk images:

 ```rust
 // in `main` in boot/src/main.rs